Questions & Answers

 - What time does school start and finish when they are full time?

-(because Y6 will be using that area for pick up and drop off as well and we have to reduce congestion and mixing of bubbles.)
+(because Y6 will be using that area for pick up and drop off as well and we have to reduce congestion.)

 - Can I drop my child off earlier than 8.30am?